AGF Investments LLC Has $1.06 Million Stake in Verizon Communications Inc. (NYSE:VZ)

 AGF Investments LLC trimmed its position in shares of Verizon Communications Inc. (NYSE:VZ) by 1.6% in the 2nd quarter, according to the company in its most recent filing with the Securities and Exchange Commission (SEC).
 The fund owned 18,931 shares of the cell phone carrier’s stock after selling 307 shares during the quarter.
 AGF Investments LLC’s holdings in Verizon Communications were worth $1,061,000 as of its most recent filing with the Securities and Exchange Commission (SEC).

 Other institutional investors have also recently made changes to their positions in the company.
 Anfield Capital Management LLC acquired a new stake in shares of Verizon Communications during the 2nd quarter valued at about $32,000.
 Vigilant Capital Management LLC lifted its holdings in shares of Verizon Communications by 313.3% during the 2nd quarter.
 Vigilant Capital Management LLC now owns 620 shares of the cell phone carrier’s stock valued at $35,000 after buying an additional 470 shares during the last quarter.
-Baldrige Asset Management LLC bought a new position in shares of Verizon Communications in the 2nd quarter valued at approximately $37,000.
-Alpha DNA Investment Management LLC raised its stake in shares of Verizon Communications by 33.8% in the 1st quarter.
-Alpha DNA Investment Management LLC now owns 919 shares of the cell phone carrier’s stock valued at $52,000 after acquiring an additional 232 shares in the last quarter.
-Finally, tru Independence LLC bought a new position in shares of Verizon Communications in the 2nd quarter valued at approximately $60,000.
+Baldrige Asset Management LLC acquired a new stake in shares of Verizon Communications during the 2nd quarter valued at about $37,000.
+Alpha DNA Investment Management LLC lifted its holdings in shares of Verizon Communications by 33.8% during the 1st quarter.
+Alpha DNA Investment Management LLC now owns 919 shares of the cell phone carrier’s stock valued at $52,000 after buying an additional 232 shares during the last quarter.
+Finally, tru Independence LLC acquired a new stake in shares of Verizon Communications during the 2nd quarter valued at about $60,000.
 Institutional investors and hedge funds own 63.65% of the company’s stock.

-The company also recently disclosed a quarterly dividend, which will be paid on Monday, November 1st.
-Stockholders of record on Friday, October 8th will be given a dividend of $0.64 per share.
-The ex-dividend date of this dividend is Thursday, October 7th.
-This is a boost from Verizon Communications’s previous quarterly dividend of $0.63.
-This represents a $2.56 dividend on an annualized basis and a dividend yield of 4.71%.
-Verizon Communications’s payout ratio is currently 51.22%.

 A number of research analysts recently weighed in on the company.
-Tigress Financial reissued a “buy” rating and issued a $67.00 price objective on shares of Verizon Communications in a research note on Wednesday, July 7th.
 Redburn Partners assumed coverage on Verizon Communications in a research note on Friday, June 25th.
 They issued a “sell” rating and a $50.00 price objective on the stock.
-JPMorgan Chase & Co. raised their price objective on Verizon Communications from $64.00 to $65.00 and gave the company an “overweight” rating in a research note on Thursday, July 22nd.
-Royal Bank of Canada assumed coverage on Verizon Communications in a research report on Thursday, July 22nd.
-They issued a “hold” rating and a $57.00 price target on the stock.
-Finally, Credit Suisse Group lifted their price target on Verizon Communications from $59.00 to $60.00 and gave the stock a “neutral” rating in a research report on Thursday, July 22nd.
+Credit Suisse Group raised their price objective on Verizon Communications from $59.00 to $60.00 and gave the company a “neutral” rating in a research note on Thursday, July 22nd.
+Loop Capital assumed coverage on Verizon Communications in a research note on Monday, September 20th.
+They issued a “hold” rating and a $57.00 price objective on the stock.
+Royal Bank of Canada assumed coverage on Verizon Communications in a research note on Thursday, July 22nd.
+They issued a “hold” rating and a $57.00 price objective on the stock.
+Finally, Raymond James reissued a “buy” rating and issued a $64.00 price objective on shares of Verizon Communications in a research note on Tuesday, September 28th.
 One research analyst has rated the stock with a sell rating, eight have given a hold rating and five have issued a buy rating to the company.
 According to MarketBeat.com, the company currently has an average rating of “Hold” and an average target price of $61.00.

+Verizon Communications (NYSE:VZ) last released its quarterly earnings data on Tuesday, July 20th.
+The cell phone carrier reported $1.37 earnings per share (EPS) for the quarter, beating analysts’ consensus estimates of $1.30 by $0.07.
+The business had revenue of $33.76 billion for the quarter, compared to analysts’ expectations of $32.73 billion.
+Verizon Communications had a return on equity of 30.00% and a net margin of 15.05%.
+Verizon Communications’s quarterly revenue was up 10.9% on a year-over-year basis.
+During the same period in the previous year, the business posted $1.18 earnings per share.
+As a group, equities research analysts forecast that Verizon Communications Inc. will post 5.31 earnings per share for the current fiscal year.

+The business also recently declared a quarterly dividend, which will be paid on Monday, November 1st.
+Investors of record on Friday, October 8th will be paid a $0.64 dividend.
+This is a positive change from Verizon Communications’s previous quarterly dividend of $0.63.
+The ex-dividend date of this dividend is Thursday, October 7th.
+This represents a $2.56 annualized dividend and a yield of 4.71%.
+Verizon Communications’s payout ratio is currently 51.22%.

-In related news, EVP Craig L. Silliman sold 1,555 shares of the business’s stock in a transaction on Tuesday, July 6th.
-The stock was sold at an average price of $56.45, for a total value of $87,779.75.
-Following the sale, the executive vice president now owns 31,577 shares of the company’s stock, valued at approximately $1,782,521.65.
-The sale was disclosed in a legal filing with the SEC, which is available through this link.
+In other Verizon Communications news, EVP Craig L. Silliman sold 1,554 shares of the business’s stock in a transaction on Wednesday, August 4th.
+The stock was sold at an average price of $55.57, for a total value of $86,355.78.
+Following the transaction, the executive vice president now owns 30,023 shares of the company’s stock, valued at $1,668,378.11.
+The transaction was disclosed in a legal filing with the SEC, which is available through the SEC website.
 Also, CEO Kumara Guru Gowrappan sold 14,077 shares of the business’s stock in a transaction on Wednesday, August 11th.
 The stock was sold at an average price of $55.56, for a total value of $782,118.12.
 The disclosure for this sale can be found here.
-Over the last 90 days, insiders have sold 18,740 shares of company stock worth $1,042,314.
-0.10% of the stock is currently owned by company insiders.
+In the last ninety days, insiders sold 18,740 shares of company stock worth $1,042,314.
+0.10% of the stock is owned by insiders.

 Verizon Communications, Inc is a holding company, which engages in the provision of communications, information, and entertainment products and services to consumers, businesses, and governmental agencies.
 It operates through the Verizon Consumer Group (Consumer) and Verizon Business Group (Business) segments.